We’ve just returned from our Pride of Panama cruise on board the TUI Dream, and I wanted to share our review.

 As travel itineraries go, it’s pretty hard to resist.

-Over the next week, I’ll be sharing details of the destinations we visited, both here and over on the First Choice blog.
+Over the next week, I’ll be sharing details of the destinations we visited.
 But first, I thought I’d share some tips and thoughts on the Thomson Dream itself.
 I asked my friends who haven’t taken a cruise before what sort of things they’d like to know, and I’ve done my best to answer their questions below.
 If you have a question I don’t answer, feel free to leave a comment!

-Thomson Dream feels enormous although I’m reliably informed it’s actually small by cruise ship standards, carrying around 1,500 passengers.
-There are 12 decks on the ship – although only 4-12 are accessible to passengers.
+The TUI Dream feels enormous although I’m reliably informed it’s actually small by cruise ship standards, carrying around 1,500 passengers.
+There are 12 decks on the ship – although only decks 4-12 are accessible to passengers.

 The majority of cabins are on decks 4-7, and it’s better to be near the middle of the ship and lower down – that’s where you feel the movement of the sea least.